Group valued moment maps for even and odd simple $G$-modules: Introduction

 \subsection{Acknowledgements}

-We would like to thanks A.~\v{C}ap, D.~Leites, J.H.~Lu, and P.~Pand\v{z}i\'c for stimulating discussion, and the Organizing Committee of the conference ``Poisson 2024'' (July 8-12, 2024, Napoli, Italy) for an inspiring atmosphere during the meeting.
+We would like to thank A.~\v{C}ap, D.~Leites, J.H.~Lu, P.~Pand\v{z}i\'c, and P.~\v{S}evera for stimulating discussion, and the organizing committee of the conference ``Poisson 2024'' (July 8-12, 2024, Napoli, Italy) for an inspiring atmosphere during the meeting.
+We are also grateful to the referee for constructive criticism and useful suggestions.
 Research of A.~A. was supported in part by the grants 208235, 220040, and 236683, and by the National Center for Competence in Research (NCCR) SwissMAP of the Swiss National Science Foundation, and by the award of the Simons Foundation to the Hamilton Mathematics Institute of the Trinity College Dublin under the program ``Targeted Grants to Institutes''.
 Research of A.~K. was supported by the GA\v{C}R project 24-10887S.